-The good news if you’re hoping to see Christmas decorations at Walt Disney World is that they go up earlier than you might expect.
-No, not as early as the holiday aisles at Target or Walmart, but decorating usually begins immediately after the last Mickey’s Not So Scary Halloween Party has ended.
+If you’re hoping to see Christmas decorations at Walt Disney World is that they go up earlier than you might expect.
+No, not as early as the holiday aisles at Target or Walmart, but decorating usually begins immediately after Halloween has ended.
+Like, literally overnight right as the fall decorations go down.

 One of the common misconceptions about Walt Disney World and the holiday season is that all of the decorations appear overnight, all at once.
 There are a variety of reasons why this is a persistent urban legend.
 For one thing, it used to be true.
 Back when Walt Disney World was just two theme parks and a few resorts, the Holiday Services team did almost everything overnight.

-Finally, due to guest perception.
-If you leave Magic Kingdom one night and see Halloween decorations on your way out and enter the next morning to see the scene magically transformed to Christmas, it’s an impressive sight to behold, and one that you might be convinced happens “all at once.”
+Finally, it’s a matter of guest perception.
+You can leave Magic Kingdom one night and see Halloween decorations on your way out and enter the next morning to see the scene magically transformed to Christmas.
+It’s an impressive sight to behold, and one that you might be convinced happens “all at once.”
 However, not all of the details are there at that point, nor are the other parks totally decorated.

-Both Animal Kingdom and Disney’s Hollywood Studios will start decorating prior to November 8, 2019 and that will be visible during the daytime hours, but the finished product won’t be ready (and the lights likely will not be lit up at night) until at least November 7, 2019.
+There are a lot of decorations that will be visible during the daytime hours, but the finished product won’t be ready and the lights likely will not be lit up at night until closer to the official start date of Christmas 2023.

-Epcot is the last park to get in on the holiday time fun, and that’s because the lucrative Epcot International Food & Wine Festival runs until November 23, 2019.
-Consequently, decorating for Epcot will begin shortly before Thanksgiving and finish by November 29, 2019.
+Epcot is the last park to get in on the holiday time fun, and that’s because the lucrative Epcot International Food & Wine Festival runs until late November.
+Consequently, decorating for Epcot will begin shortly before Thanksgiving and finish by November 24, 2023.

-Due to all of the construction at Epcot, do not expect Future World to receive extensive decorations this year.
+Due to all of the construction at Epcot, do not expect the front of the park to receive extensive decorations this year.
 The Epcot International Festival of the Holidays should ensure that World Showcase receives its normal decor for each pavilion.

 The resort hotels are the true wildcard.
 Last year, decorations went up about a week earlier than normal throughout the resorts.
-For 2019, we are anticipating that this trend will continue, with almost all major hotels (Deluxe and Moderate Resorts) having their Christmas trees, gingerbread displays, etc. up by mid-November.
+We are anticipating that this trend will continue, with almost all major hotels (Deluxe and Moderate Resorts) having their Christmas trees, gingerbread displays, etc. up by mid-November.

 Usually, Holiday Services can do an entire resort in a single night, with teams deployed to multiple resorts simultaneously.
 This means that, for instance, Wilderness Lodge (usually done in mid-November) will be completely transformed into the Christmas spirit overnight–in the same evening that Coronado Springs, for example, receives its holiday decor.